tamasgal/NeRCA.jl/README.md

 It can read the official KM3NeT ROOT and formats, calibration information (DETX files) and also live data from running detectors.
 The ROyFit reconstruction is also included and can be found in `src/fit.jl`.

+## Installation

+NeRCA is published as a Julia package.
+Installation is as easy as

+    import Pkg; Pkg.add("NeRCA")